romilly/rpi-docker-tensorflow/README.md

 ## Update:

-Hypriot have removed their deb package, perhaps because Docker now officially support ARM architecture.
+Docker now officially support ARM architecture and this build environment uses the new Docker package for the Pi.

-I have installed Docker's official version for the Pi, and have encountered some problems in building a TensorFlow container.

-Once I have resolved these I will update the instructions.

-**Until then the instructions below are out-of-date and will not work.**
+I tested the build using the latest version of rapsbian/jessie and a **16 Gb** SD card on a Raspberry Pi model 3B.

+Earlier attempts using an 8Gb card failed with disk full.

-This is the build environment I used to create a docker image for the Raspbery Pi which contains TensorFlow, Jupyter and two TensorFlow notebooks copied from the official Google docker tensorflow build.
+The build creates a docker image for the
+Raspbery Pi which contains TensorFlow, Jupyter and two TensorFlow notebooks copied from the official Google docker tensorflow build.

-The build relies heavily on the work of resin.io, Sam Abrahams and the Google TensorFlow team.
+The build relies heavily on the work of resin.io, the Docker team, Sam Abrahams and the Google TensorFlow team.
 Sources are listed below.

 This is **not** an official TensorFlow port, so don't ask for or expect support from the TensorFlow team.

-I've done a little testing.
-I have tried the build and run the image on a Raspberry Pi Model 3B with Raspbian Jessie.
+At present this script builds a container based on Tensorflow 0.9.
+I plan to update this to use version 0.10 in the next few days.

 ## Build instructions

 1. Install Docker on your Raspberry Pi.
-  1. `curl -sSL http://downloads.hypriot.com/docker-hypriot_1.10.3-1_armhf.deb >/tmp/docker-hypriot_1.10.3-1_armhf.deb`
+  1. `curl -sSL get.docker.com | sh`
-  1. `sudo dpkg -i /tmp/docker-hypriot_1.10.3-1_armhf.deb`
-  1. `rm -f /tmp/docker-hypriot_1.10.3-1_armhf.deb`
-  1. `sudo sh -c 'usermod -aG docker $SUDO_USER'`
+  1. `sudo usermod -aG docker pi`
+  1. log out, then log back in again for the change to take effect
-  1. `sudo systemctl enable docker.service`
+  1. `sudo systemctl start docker`
 1. Clone this repository into a directory of your choice
   1. `git clone https://github.com/romilly/rpi-docker-tensorflow.git`
 1. Build the image